 Not all lighthouses were successful though.
 He tried to build one the perilous Kish Bank but a gale caused the piles to fail and the project was abandoned.

-Only four of Mitchell’s iconic lighthouses remain in Ireland at Spit Bank Cobh, Dundalk Bay, Moville, Inishowen Co.
-Donegal and Passage East, Waterford.
-Often described as giant spiders at sea these few remaining lighthouses are still operational and acting as unique lights in the dark for mariners at sea.
+Only three of Mitchell’s iconic lighthouses remain in Ireland at Spit Bank Cobh, Dundalk Bay and Moville, Inishowen Co.
+Donegal.
+Often described as giant spiders at sea these few remaining lighthouses are still operational and acting as a light in the dark for mariners at sea.